jwtk/jjwt/README.md

 The resulting `JwkThumbprint` instance provides some useful methods:

-* `jwkThumbprint.toByteArray()`: the thumbprint's actual digest bytes - i.e. the output from the hash algorithm
+* `jwkThumbprint.toByteArray()`: the thumbprint's actual digest bytes - i.e. the raw output from the hash algorithm
 * `jwkThumbprint.toString()`: the digest bytes as a Base64URL-encoded string
 * `jwkThumbprint.getHashAlgorithm()`: the specific `HashAlgorithm` used to compute the thumbprint
 * `jwkThumbprint.toURI()`: the thumbprint's canonical URI as defined by the [JWK Thumbprint URI](https://www.rfc-editor.org/rfc/rfc9278.html) specification